netcinematics/aPRYZMaGAMEa/src/meta_net/SCRIPTZ/TOKEN_TESTS/a_TOPIC_TEST.md

 ---

+> an isolated quote is ok.

 ## 1.3 main topics and sub topics

-a single hash at the top will populate all text until 3 tildes end the topic.

-The main topics are numbered and subtopics numbered into _NUMZ_.

-The hashes remain to distinguish type or importance, but they display flat.

-and do not need nesting, because they are dynamically_linked, not_nested.
+main topics and sub topics, defined by single hash or multiple hash.

+markdown is nested, but we do not need (or want) nesting. because it is unnecessary.
+Instead we use hash to indicate start topic and 3 dashes to indicate end topic. aWORDZa.
+And EXISTZ.
+Or ACTZ.

+flat_no_nesting

 ### 1.4 flat structure of _NUMZ_